 Not only can they swallow large amounts of possessions, but some, like the freestanding X2, act as room dividers, giving your space additional “rooms.”

 Storage solution #3: Go multifunctional, add storage

 In larger homes, you can afford to have items that serve a single purpose: a couch is just a couch, a dining room is for dining.
 But in a small apartment, there’s a huge benefit in finding multiple uses for one piece of furniture or room.
 One way of doing that is using multifunctional and storage furniture for small spaces, which takes furniture you would have anyway and adds alternative purposes and storage elements without additional overall space usage.

 In terms of living room storage ideas for small spaces, consider converting existing furniture pieces into ones that include alternative uses and storage options.
-For example, our Picnic Bellagio is a coffee table that not only includes a storage bin under its top, but also has a top whose two sections raise to create a tabletop and sitting bench.
+For example, our Tesoro Picnic is a coffee table that not only includes a storage bin under its top, but also has a top whose two sections raise to create a tabletop and sitting bench.

 Storage furniture can be a great way to utilize space in a small bedroom.
 Our LGM Tavolo is a wall bed with shelving and optional table on its front side.
 Every one of our wall beds are also available with seamlessly incorporated cabinetry and integrated furniture pieces like sofa or table–creating multifunctional spaces and additional storage; this is especially useful for creating storage for small bedrooms without a closet as the cabinetry has more than enough room to do the duty of a built in closet.

 You can also look around for other storage furniture for small bedrooms such as captain’s beds, which have built-in storage under the bed.
 There are also beds whose mattresses sit on gas piston assisted platforms, allowing them to lift and reveal large storage cavities underneath.
 These solutions provide additional storage in spaces that would be occupied by beds with or without the additional storage.